 TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit.
 Learn More

-Our experts crunched the numbers to find 2021's best cheap car insurance companies.
+Our experts crunched the numbers to find the best cheap car insurance companies.

-On average, USAA offers America's cheapest auto insurance rates, at just $94 per month ($1,133 per year).
-The caveat here is that USAA's coverage is only available to active-duty military, veterans, or their family members.
+On average, USAA offers the cheapest auto insurance rates, at just $94 per month ($1,133 per year).
+USAA's coverage is only available to active-duty U.S. military, veterans, and their family members.